ds-wizard/engine-frontend/README.md

 - `elm` - Elm source code, organized into modules
 - `img` - images
 - `scss` - SCSS source code, split into files based on the functionality and modules
-- `index.html` - base HTML file where the app is loaded
+- `index.ejs` - template for Webpack HTML plugin
 - `index.js` - JavaScript that initializes the Elm app

 Source code in `vendor` directory contains Elm code that is from libraries